 He has also advised the UK government and the EU.
 Since leaving the SWRI, Gordon has worked with a number of international companies, including several new distillery operations in Scotland and Ireland, advising on spirit production and quality.
 Gordon’s eminent career in the whiskey industry has been recognised through awards such as Freeman of the City of London and Keeper of the Quaich; and through his Fellowship of the Institute of Brewing and Distilling and his Visiting Professorship at the Heriot-Watt University.
 His D.Phil. is from Oxford University.

 Jack distilled his first batch of spirit in 1979, and never looked back.
-While he initially qualified with a degree in biochemistry, he has an MSc in Brewing and Distilling from Heriot-Watt.
+While he initially qualified with a degree in biochemistry, he has an MSc and a PhD in Brewing and Distilling.
 He also holds an MBA.
 Jack has held leading technical and general management roles across the industry.
 He has worked and lived not just in Ireland, but across the world in many countries, including the United States and Brasil.

 He spent many years at Alltech, including as the General Manager of their European business.
 He also set up Alltech’s first Irish whiskey distillery in 2012.
 Since his retirement from Alltech, Jack has taken an active interest in supporting the blossoming independent Irish whiskey sector, both through direct involvement with a number of whiskey distilleries, as well as through his mentoring activities through the Institute of Brewing and Distilling.